 Yes, you have to do a bit more work than the person next to you.
-But in today’s world you have to work harder and better than the person next to you in order to succeed.
-You won’t be rich if you don’t work hard.
-Period.
-Unless you win the lotto, but then you wouldn’t be reading this blog.
-Say you or your child or cousin is a high school Junior that chooses to work a bit harder than everyone else and signs up for the following AP classes:
+However, in today’s world you have to work harder and smarter than the person next to you in order to succeed.
+You probably won’t be rich if you don’t work hard.
+Say you are a High School Junior that chooses to work a bit harder than everyone else and signs up for the following AP classes:

 - English Language and Composition AP (>=3)